ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Methods

 The experimental setup of ByteStorm consists of two main steps: \begin{enumerate} \item Two DL models, (i.e., \textit{classification}, \textit{localization}) are jointly used to detect TC center locations; \item The BYTE MOT algorithm \citep{zhang_2022} is used to align TC center detections over time, thus reconstructing full TC tracks. \end{enumerate}

 In particular, the \textit{classification} model assigns a probability of TC occurrence to each patch, and, if a patch is classified as containing a TC phenomena (probability $\geq 0.5$, where $0.5$ represents the canonical logistic threshold), the \textit{localization} model estimates the TC center coordinates within that patch.
 Figure \ref{fig:algo} shows a high-level overview of the ByteStorm TC tracking algorithm.
-It first partitions the input drivers into non-overlapping patches (see Section \ref{sect:patch_gen_dataset}) and feeds them into the \textit{classification} model.
-If the classifier determines the presence of TCs within the patches, the \textit{localization} model is used to determine their location.
-By applying the two DL models on a set of consecutive 6-hourly maps, a wide number of TC locations is detected.
-Finally, ByteStorm employs the BYTE algorithm to link the TC centers into spatio-temporal tracks.
-The following subsections present the different steps of the algorithm.
+It first partitions the input predictors into non-overlapping patches (see Section \ref{sect:patch_gen_dataset}) and feeds them into the \textit{classification} model.
+If the classifier determines the presence of a TC within the patch, the \textit{localization} model is used to estimate its TC center location.
+By applying the two DL models on a set of consecutive 6-hourly maps, a wide number of TC center locations is detected.
+Finally, ByteStorm adopts the BYTE algorithm to link the TC centers into spatio-temporally plausible tracks.